Shantanu-Tiwari/TLDRify/CONTRIBUTING.md

 ![Line](https://user-images.githubusercontent.com/85225156/171937799-8fc9e255-9889-4642-9c92-6df85fb86e82.gif)

-<h2 align="center">Need more help? 🤔</h1>
+## Need more help? 🤔

-<p align="center"> You can refer to the following articles on basics of Git and Github and also contact the Project Mentors, in case you are stuck: <br>
+<p> You can refer to the following articles on basics of Git and Github and also contact the Project Mentors, in case you are stuck: <br>
   <a href="https://help.github.com/en/desktop/contributing-to-projects/creating-an-issue-or-pull-request">How to create a Issue</a> <br>
   <a href="https://help.github.com/en/github/getting-started-with-github/fork-a-repo">Forking a Repo</a> <br>
   <a href="https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository">Cloning a Repo</a> <br>